nalinigans/GenomicsDB-Install/README.md

 # GenomicsDB-Install
 Experimental scripts to build and install [GenomicsDB](https://github.com/GenomicsDB/GenomicsDB).
 Support initially only for ubuntu and centos 7.
+Note that the bindings are unofficial and strictly mine from https://github.com/nalinigans/GenomicsDB-R and https://github.com/nalinigans/GenomicsDB-Python.

 ## With Docker
 To build and install GenomicsDB using Docker, specify the following *optional* build arguments